Mystaras/ctf-writeups/midnightsun-23/pwn/memecontrol/README.md

 torch.save(malicious_dict, "memecontrol.pth")
 ```

 And we are all set!
-Now when the model will be unpickled using `torch.load()`, the malicious code will be executed.
+Now when the model will be unpickled by `torch.load()`, the malicious code will be executed.
 And we can simply cat the flag file.

 ```python
 In [1]: import torch